Unix, C, and C++

 a decimal integer is encountered, the conversion is finished.
 No errors are

-refer also to strtol, which is generally better.
+refer also to strtol, which is generally better and detects

 include: <stdlib.h>